EEN421/EEN421.github.io/_posts/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor.md

 <br/><br/>

-> &#128161; &#128073; **_It makes sense to bump up to the 100GB/day commitment tier even when you hit as little as 50GB/day because of the 50% discount afforded at 100GB/day, for example.
-Check out my prior Sentinel Cost Optimization Part 1 and 2 articles at [hanley.cloud](www.hanley.cloud), complete with use-cases and exercises.
-While you're at it, don't forget to peruse my GitHub repository for ready-made queries for all kinds of situations that you can simply copy and paste_**
+> &#128161; **_It makes sense to bump up to the 100GB/day commitment tier even when you hit as little as 50GB/day because of the 50% discount afforded at 100GB/day, for example.

+> &#128073; Check out my prior Sentinel Cost Optimization Part 1 and 2 articles at [hanley.cloud](www.hanley.cloud), complete with use-cases and exercises.
+While you're at it, don't forget to peruse my GitHub repository for KQL breakdowns and ready-made queries for all kinds of complicated situations that you can simply copy and paste_**

 <br/><br/>

-- Click Review & Create
+- Click **Review & Create**
  ...to Finish Setting up a New Log Analytics Workspace

 <br/><br/>

 # Connect to Workspace:

-- Grab WorkspaceID and Primary Key:
+- Grab **WorkspaceID** and **Primary Key**:
 ![](/assets/img/SoilSensor/WorkspaceIDandKey.png)

 <br/>

-- Plug ID and Key into your fluent.conf file
-Template located here: [fluent.conf](https://github.com/EEN421/Sentinel-Integrated-RPI-Soil-Sensor/blob/Main/Code/fluent.conf)
+- Plug ID and Key into your **fluent.conf** file Template located here: [fluent.conf](https://github.com/EEN421/Sentinel-Integrated-RPI-Soil-Sensor/blob/Main/Code/fluent.conf)

 <br/>